Security-Onion-Solutions/securityonion-soc/docs/frontend_architecture.md

 ## Overview

-The Security Onion SOC (Security Operations Center) frontend is a modern web application built using Vue 3 and Vuetify 3 components.
+The Security Onion SOC (Security Onion Console) frontend is a modern web application built using Vue 3 and Vuetify 3 components.
 It provides a comprehensive interface for security analysts to hunt for threats, manage cases, analyze detections, and monitor grid members.
 The frontend follows a single-page application (SPA) architecture with client-side routing.

 ## Technologies Used